Atlanta, GA City Guide

 Travel Destination

 Atlanta was recently named one of the best places to visit in 2022 by Lonely Planet.
 Atlanta has many attractions, including remarkable restaurants.
 The city’s dining scene is a culinary juggernaut, with authentic Southern cuisine and diverse venues.
-As mentioned previously, Atlanta’s booming film industry has helped bolster its status as a travel destination, as has its rich African American history, such as the Martin Luther King Jr. National Historic Site.
+As mentioned previously, Atlanta’s booming film industry has helped bolster its status as a travel destination, as has its rich African American history, such as the Martin Luther King Jr. National Historic Park.

 Job Market in Atlanta